Abirii/A-head-on-collision-prevention-system/README.md

-# A-head-on-collision-prevention-system
-Inter-vehicle Communication and Alert on Veering Away from Lane

 # Inter-vehicle Communication and Alert on Veering Away from Lane

 A head-on collision prevention system for 2-lane roads (e.g. Route 90).